 The MiSST Story

 MiSST was founded in 2013 after several years of development at Highbury Grove School.
 From inauspicious beginnings, the methods that became the Andrew Lloyd Webber Programme were key in transforming outcomes at the school.
-MiSST now provides opportunities to over 8,030 students and improves educational and social outcomes through the provision of classical instruments and expert tuition.
+MiSST has now provided opportunities to over 20,000 students and improves educational and social outcomes through the provision of classical instruments and expert tuition.